Dr Mohammad Amirhosseini

 - Associate editor for Special Issue on "Machine Learning Applications in Psychology" at IET Cognitive Computation and Systems Journal.

-- Main organiser and chair of a symposium on "Machine Learning Applications in Cyber Security" at the IEEE Symposium Series on Computational Intelligence (SSCI 2020), from 1-4 December 2020, Canberra, Australia.
+- Main organizer and chair of a special session on “Machine Learning Applications in Cyber Security” at the IEEE World Congress on Computational Intelligence (IEEE WCCI 2020), 19-24 July 2020, Glasgow, Scotland.

-- Reviewer for international refereed conferences including IEEE World Congress on Computational Intelligence (WCCI), IEEE International Joint Conference on Neural Networks (IJCNN), and IEEE Symposium Series on Computational Intelligence (SSCI).
+- Reviewer for international refereed conferences including IEEE World Congress on Computational Intelligence (IEEE WCCI), IEEE International Joint Conference on Neural Networks (IJCNN), and IEEE Symposium Series on Computational Intelligence (IEEE SSCI).

 - Reviewer for Artificial Intelligence Health & Care Award Competition 3, run by the Accelerated Access Collaborative (AAC) in partnership with NHSX and the National Institute for Health Research (NIHR).